HappyRespawnanchor/No-Blocked-Servers/README.md

-> Join a server that has been banned by Mojang for violating Minecraft EULA.
+> Join a server that has been blocked by Mojang for violating Minecraft EULA.

 `1.21-architectury-neoforge-fabric` Support NeoForge 1.21 and Fabric 1.17+